sophmrtn/sophmrtn.github.io/_outreach/other-public-engagement.md

 ---

 ## Panel Discussions
+- 2021:
-- "How do I build a research network?"
-This panel discussion was chaired by Professor Hendrik Ulbricht.
+  - **"How do I build a research network?"** This panel discussion was organised by the British Optomechanical Research Network and chaired by Professor Hendrik Ulbricht.
 The event page and recording can be found [here](https://youtu.be/_rVn_Fw2GKM).
+  - **"What about doing a PhD?"** A panel discussion aimed at undergraduate students considereing pursing a career in academia, organised by King's College London's Smart Medical Imaging CDT.